chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Install Chef Workstation
 -----------------------------------------------------
 While the Amazon Machine Images (AMI) for Chef Automate is provisioning, download and install Chef Workstation.
 Chef Workstation is a collection of tools and libraries that are packaged together to make it easy to develop cookbooks and resources for a Chef / Chef Automate environment.
-You'll need this to interact with Chef Automate and Chef server from the command line.
+You'll need this to interact with Chef Automate and Chef Infra Server from the command line.

 Configure Chef Automate
 -----------------------------------------------------
-After the instance has been provisioned and initial configuration has completed (usually 10 to 13 minutes) finish configuring Chef Automate and Chef server.
+After the instance has been provisioned and initial configuration has completed (usually 10 to 13 minutes) finish configuring Chef Automate and Chef Infra Server.

 #.
 Access the intial configuration page by loading ``/biscotti/setup`` route.
 Build the URL by prepending ``https://`` and appending ``/biscotti/setup`` to the IP address or public hostname that was automatically assigned to the instance when the Amazon Machine Images (AMI) was launched.
 For example, ``https://<fqdn>/biscotti/setup``.
 If you used the BYOL image, the CloudFormation stack will have the setup URL in the ``Outputs`` section.